wp-plugins/likecheese/readme.txt

 Uses Nextend-Facebook-Connect to allow for easy Facebook login and gain approved valuable site visitor information.
 Provides additonal image fields in the media uploader.

-*currently this version allows for adding likes to posts with images that have links; will soon modify that to include images that don't have links.
-Thank you
+*currently this version allows for adding likes to posts.
 *2.0 coming soon to allow for gallery image likes, shortcodes

 == Installation ==

-Strongly recommend installing nextend-facebook-connect this is easy for devs and a good exercise for those uping their skills
+Strongly recommend installing nextend-facebook-connect to enable registering via Facebook this is easy for devs and a good exercise for those uping their skills

 demo http://peaceoftheocean.com/shesellsseashells